SysKitTeam/docs-point/point-collaborators/reporting/cleanup-and-health.md

 The Orphaned Users report displays all orphaned users in your tenant environment.
 Use the Orphaned Users report to **detect and manage orphaned users**.

-It shows **all the users that have been blocked or deleted from the Entra ID**, which means they should no longer be a part of your workspace.
+It shows **all the users that have been blocked or deleted from Microsoft Entra ID**, which means they should no longer be a part of your workspace.

 This report helps detect and remove blocked/disabled or deleted users from your Microsoft 365 workspaces.